realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 # Pointer Size = 4 and inital value was dummy
 ```

-Found a shellcode code which flag of `-p`
+Found a shellcode code which has of `-p`
 `bash -p`  -p  Turned on whenever the real and effective user ids do not match.
             Disables processing of the $ENV file and importing of shell
             functions.
 Turning this option off causes the effective uid and